-Thesis Option in the MLS Program
+Thesis Option in the MLIS Program

-A student may choose to earn the MLS under the thesis option by completing 30 credits of course work and 6 credits of LBSC 799 Master’s Thesis Research or, with the thesis advisor’s approval, 3 credits of LBSC 799 Master’s Thesis Research and 3 credits of Master’s Thesis Research in another department of the University.
+A student may choose to earn the MLIS under the thesis option by completing 30 credits of course work and 6 credits of LBSC 799 Master’s Thesis Research or, with the thesis advisor’s approval, 3 credits of LBSC 799 Master’s Thesis Research and 3 credits of Master’s Thesis Research in another department of the University.

 Is a Thesis Right for Me?

 The Master’s Thesis option allows students to develop and complete a substantial research project with the oversight of a faculty member.
 It is particularly well suited for students who anticipate pursuing a doctoral degree or a professional job where they are expected to conduct or evaluate research (e.g., faculty status academic librarians).
 Several alternative research opportunities exist within the College of Information Studies, including independent study (LBSC 709), research conducted as part of courses, and research projects being conducted at centers and labs affiliated with the College.
 The Master’s Thesis is larger in scope and requires substantial independent initiative and work.
 Students who complete a Master’s Thesis are able to develop a novel research question, apply an appropriate methodology to answer the question, and present the findings to an academic audience through published papers and oral presentations.